aweymo-ui/geo_viz_oh/content/2_ohmap.md

 Movement is established by creating keyframes that manipulate these characteristics along the timeline.
 Users can smooth movement through “easing” near a keyframe to buffer abrupt angles.

 Landmark names, markers, path marks, polygons, and style changes were created in Google My Maps and exported as a Keyhole Markup Language file into Google Earth Studio.
-Custom landmark names were useful for informal shorthand developed over fifty years and geological terms like the “benches” of sedimentary rock.
+Custom landmark names were useful for informal shorthand developed over fifty years of operations at Taylor, as well as the various geological terms like the “benches” of sedimentary rock.

-I experimented with importing a path linking all placemarkers, but due to the complexity of navigation, these lines appeared like silly string when zoomed out, becoming visual clutter.
-For oral histories with more linear trajectories, this could help reinforce a sense of movement.
+I experimented with importing a path linking all placemarkers, but due to the complexity of routes, these lines looked a little like silly string when zoomed out, becoming visual clutter.
+For oral histories with more linear trajectories, this could help illuminate distance and topography.

 <div class="symbol-container">
     <p class="symbol">&#10042;</p>